AxonIQ/reference-guide/axon-framework/deadlines/event-schedulers.md

 Optionally, you may set the name of the group that Quartz jobs are scheduled in, which defaults to `"AxonFramework-Events"`.

 The `AxonServerEventScheduler` uses Axon Server to schedule events for publication.
+As such, it is a *hard requirement* to use Axon Server as your Event Store solution to utilize this event scheduler.
 Just as the `QuartzEventScheduler`, the `AxonServerEventScheduler` is a reliable and enterprise-worthy implementation of the `EventScheduler` interface.
 Creating a `AxonServerEventScheduler` can be done through its builder, who's sole requirement is the `AxonServerConnectionManager`.

+It is important to note that both the `QuartzEventScheduler` and `AxonServerEventScheduler` should use the [event `Serializer`](../events/event-serialization.md#event-serialization) to serialize and deserialize the scheduled event.
+If the `Serializer` used by the scheduler does not align with the `Seralizer` used by the event store, exceptional scenarios should be expected.
+The Quartz implementation's `Serializer` can be set by defining a different `EventJobDataBinder`, whereas the Axon Server implementation allows defining the used `Serializer` directly through the builder.

 One or more components will be listening for scheduled Events.
 These components might rely on a transaction bound to the thread that invokes them.